Thebys/altsync/readme.md

 ![WordPress](https://img.shields.io/badge/WordPress-5.2+-green)
 ![PHP](https://img.shields.io/badge/PHP-7.2+-purple)

-## The original problem with Wordpress alts
+## The original problem with Wordpress image alt texts…

 1. Ain't nobody got time for that.
 2. It does not exactly work in a very user friendly way, because when you do have time for it, you either: